EEN421/EEN421.github.io/_posts/💡KQL of the week #4.md

 You lose visibility before you lose money — and that’s worse.
 Microsoft Sentinel 101

-💰 3.
+### 💰 3.
 Understand Cost Drivers

 When you’re budgeting for Azure Monitor or Sentinel, most of your bill comes from log ingestion.
 This query lets you:

-Attribute ingestion per source
+- Attribute ingestion per source

-Show projected costs due to volume changes
+- Show projected costs due to volume changes

-Justify retention or filtering decisions
+- Justify retention or filtering decisions

 Because billing is based on ingested volume, understanding what is driving volume is essential for FinOps.
-Microsoft Learn

-📅 4.
+### 📅 4.
 Trend Reporting

 Companies often run this weekly or monthly:

-Trend dashboards
+- Trend dashboards

-QBR reviews
+- QBR reviews

-Drill-downs for executive reporting
+- Drill-downs for executive reporting

 This fits perfectly into quantitative operational reviews.

-🛠️ How to Operationalize It
+# 🛠️ How to Operationalize It

-💡 Enhancements you can add:
+### 💡 Enhancements you can add:

-Dashboard: plot each DataType over time
+- Dashboard: plot each DataType over time

-Alerts: fire if any source grows > X% vs prior period
+- Alerts: fire if any source grows > X% vs prior period

-Automation: trigger tickets when unexpected drops occur
+- Automation: trigger tickets when unexpected drops occur

-🧠 Final Thoughts
+# 🧠 Final Thoughts

 This query is a simple yet powerful FinOps + SOC diagnostic tool.
 It gives you: